fahamgeer177/coraliser/coral_examples/multiframework-github-testing/README.md

-# Software Testing Agents with LangChain
+# Software Testing Agents with LangChain,Camel and Crew.

 This example demonstrates a multi-agent software testing system built using LangChain and the Coral Protocol.
 Agents collaborate to fetch, analyze, and test pull requests (PRs) against existing unit tests in any compatible GitHub repository.